jpsca/proper/docs/docs/router.md

 GET /product/42
 ```

-it asks the router to match it to a controller action.
+it asks the router to match it to a view action.
 If the first matching route is:

 ```python hl_lines="3"
 app.routes = [